Last Updated on

 Strengths: SMS is direct and almost guaranteed to be seen.
 It boasts a 98% open rate (most within minutes).
 Texts feel urgent and are delivered instantly like push, without needing an app.
 It's great for short, attention-grabbing reminders.

-Performance: SMS cart recovery can yield conversion rates in the 15-20% range, often higher than email or push individually.
+Performance: SMS cart recovery can convert in the 15-20% range, often higher than email or push individually.

 Limitations: Cost is a big factor.
 You pay per message, which can add up, especially for large audiences or international numbers.
 SMS also has very limited content (160 characters is the classic limit, though modern messaging can handle more or include short links).
 And there's a fine line between helpful and intrusive.